Skip to main content

 By Stephen C. Schultz

 I am writing this specifically for mental health practitioners and allied health professionals.
 Those in the legal profession may find this interesting as well.
-Please allow me to share some observations that I have made over the years that may be useful as you assist the families you work with.
+Please allow me to share some observations I have made over the years that may be useful as you assist the families you work with.

 The majority of students currently enrolled at Oxbow have come to us with some previous treatment experience.
 We are often contacted when these previous treatment settings fail to meet the clinical needs of the student.
-I’d like to share a couple of scenarios that may be helpful in understanding these students and how to assist them in working through their sexual issues.
+I’d like to share a couple of scenarios that may be helpful in understanding these students and how to assist them in working through their sexual issues:

-2) Here is the next common scenario.
-The student enters a general treatment program under the same circumstances as the above example.
+Here is another common scenario.
+The student enters a general treatment program under the same circumstances as the example above.
 However, this student begins very subtle grooming behaviors and eventually acts out sexually with another student.
-It appears from our experience with these students, most treatment programs have some kind of unofficial “Three Strikes” policy toward this behavior.
-We will get a call from the Educational Consultant, therapist and/or program in crisis mode because the student has not responded to the increased “prompts” and supervision.
-The staff members find themselves in a “Cops & Robbers” situation and the student now poses too big a risk to the rest of the population.
-The program then looks for another placement.
+Based on our experience, most treatment programs have some kind of unofficial “three strikes” policy toward this behavior.

-These are not pleasant situations to be in for any of the parties involved; the therapist, the educational consultant, the family or the treatment program.
-Below are some links to articles I have written that can be shared with colleagues or families that you are working with.
+Below are some links to articles I have written that can be shared with colleagues or families you are working with.
 I hope this is helpful.

 Comments